almaavocado/almaavocado/README.md

 Hi, my name is Alma Alvarado, welcome to my GitHub!

-⇴ 👩🏽‍ I’m currently a student at California State University, Long Beach
+⇴ 👩🏽‍ I graduated from California State University, Long Beach in May 2022

-⇴ 💻 I’m majoring in Computer Science
+⇴ 💻 I have a Bachelor of Science in Computer Science

 ⇴ 🔗 Connect with me through [LinkedIn](https://www.linkedin.com/in/almaalvarado11/)